Eat Beautifully

 3 SIMPLE IDEAS TOWARDS IMPROVING YOUR DIET 🥬 🥦 🥕 🧅 🍆 🥝 🍋

-🥕 EAT VEGGIES BEFORE YOUR MAIN COURSE eg. crudités, soup or a tasty salad
+🥕 ADD IN AN EXTRA PORTION OF VEGGIES BEFORE YOUR MAIN COURSE eg. crudités, soup or a tasty salad

 🥭 ADD FRUIT TO MAKE TASTIER SALADS eg. half a chopped apple, sliced pear or a handful of berries